davaya/OSCAL/src/information-model/oscal-im.md

 An abstract schema is a set of datatypes in a package, plus package metadata.
 The type definitions include options that specify both how information instances are validated and how they are serialized.

-#### 1.2.2 IM Serialization
+#### 1.2.3 IM Serialization

-Any method of loading and saving program state, such as Python's pickle, ECMAScript's JSON or Java's JAXB, does so by marshalling or serializing program state into a data format.
-Because an abstract schema is a logical value, it can be serialized using any language-specific or language-agnostic data format supported by the operating environment.

-And because logical values are program state, an abstract schema can also be loaded and saved using a schema's domain-specific language (DSL).
+Any method of loading and saving program state, including APIs (class getter/setter methods) and marshalling formats (Python's pickle, ECMAScript's JSON or Java's JAXB) is applicable to loading and saving abstract schemas.
+In addition, because JADN has a well-defined IM structure, schemas can be loaded and saved using a domain-specific language (DSL).

-JADN Information Definition Language (IDL) is a non-normative and non-exclusive DSL used to load and store JADN schemas without using JSON, XML, or other generic data format.
+JADN Information Definition Language (IDL) is a non-normative and non-exclusive DSL used to load and store JADN schemas without using JSON, XML, or any other generic data format.
 Other hypothetical DSLs, such as one that mimics the syntax of ASN.1 or the terse grammar of [CDDL](https://datatracker.ietf.org/doc/html/rfc8610), could represent the identical schemas.
-The minimalist structure of JADN combine with the ability to optimize one or more DSLs to make JADN an effective tool for understanding and defining information models.
+The minimalist structure of JADN combined with the ability to tailor one or more DSLs for specific purposes make it an effective tool for understanding and defining information models.

 ### 1.3 Data Modeling and Ontologies